gu-tig169/grupp8/README.md

     │   ├── services            # API-service
     │   ├── views               # all different views that exsists in our app and their included components └── ...

-We have chosed to not break out all widgets in their own .dart files but instead only the more complex ones.
-Such as our custom sliver appbar and loader indicators.
-Our reason to this decision is because we have a lot of small widgets such as text fields and buttons that only are used in their own view.

 ## Contributors